Kuboczoch/eudoxia0.github.io/_posts/2019-07-24-unbundle-concepts.md

 >
 >— François-René Rideau

-Fare argues above that Haskeel succeeded because it has type classes, which are integral to the language, and underlie the machinery of monads and effectful code in the language.
+Fare argues above that Haskell succeeded because it has type classes, which are integral to the language, and underlie the machinery of monads and effectful code in the language.